 Governmental Fund - The focus of SLVLESA's general fund is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing SLVLESA's financing requirements.
-At December 31, 2015, SLVLESA's general fund reported a fund balance of \$6.8 million.
+At December 31, 2016, SLVLESA's general fund reported a fund balance of \$6.1 million.
 The following information on revenues and expenditures should be noted:

-• Revenues totaled \$32.1 million, which is a decrease of 0.9 percent compared to the prior year.
-Property taxes totaled \$32.0 million or 99 percent of total revenues.
+• Revenues totaled \$32.5 million, which is an increase of 1.2 percent compared to the prior year.
+Property taxes totaled \$32.4 million or 99 percent of total revenues.

-• Expenditures totaled \$32.0 million for the year, which is a decrease of 2.3 percent compared to the prior year; \$31.7 million or 99 percent was paid to the Unified Police Department.
-The remaining percent was used to cover general administrative expenses including assessment and collection of fees, public hearings and education, and other administrative activities.
+• Expenditures totaled \$33.2 million for the year, which is an increase of 3.8 percent compared to the prior year; \$32.8 million or 99 percent was paid to the Unified Police Department.
+The remaining percent was used to cover general administrative expenses including public hearings and education as well as other administrative activities.

 Governmental funds report the differences between their assets and liabilities as fund balance, which is divided into restricted and unrestricted portions.
 Restricted includes net fund resources of SLVLESA that are subject to external constraints due to state or federal laws, or externally imposed conditions by grantors or creditors.
 The unrestricted fund balance is, in turn, subdivided between committed, assigned, and unassigned portions.
 Committed balances in the general fund are those resources that the Board of Trustees has established by formal action for specific purposes.
 Assigned balances in the general fund are resources that management intends to be used for specific purposes.
 Unassigned balances in the general fund are all other available net fund resources.
-At December 31, 2015, SLVLESA's governmental fund balance is \$6.8 million, all of which is unassigned.
+At December 31, 2016, SLVLESA's governmental fund balance is \$6.1 million, all of which is unassigned.